 and SSD performance.

-As discussed in Part 1, the first way to combat this is through a process designed specifically to improve SSD performance by consolidating fragmented free space, resulting in more efficient TRIM operations, subsequently reducing write amplification.
-But there is another way to accomplish reduced writes to your SSD.
+As discussed in Part 1, the first way to combat this is through a process designed specifically to improve SSD performance by

 The 2nd Way to Combat SSD Write Amplification